 Entry to the HST Programme is once a year, in July.
-Trainees, in most circumstances, enter Year One of the programme.
+Trainees enter Year One of the programme.

 Trainees must complete all years and requirements of the programme to be awarded a Certificate of Satisfactory Completion of Specialist Training (CSCST).